engine-plus/StarLake/README.md

 ```

 ## 2. Read StarTable
-The data can be read through the Spark Read API or by building Startable.
-Star Lake also supports reading data through Spark SQL, see [8.
-Use Spark SQL On StarTable](#8-Use Spark SQL On StarTable)
+You can read data by Spark API or building StarTable, Spark SQL is also supported, see [8.
+Operate StarTable by Spark SQL](#8-operate-startable-by-spark-sql)

 ### 2.1 Code Examples
 ```scala